ComposableFi/whitepaper/whitepaper.md

 Y_t - \alpha_1Y_{t-1} - \dots - \alpha_{p'}Y_{t-p'} = \epsilon_t + \theta_1\epsilon_{t-1} + \dots + \theta_q\epsilon_{t-q},
 \end{equation}

 where $Y_t$ is our time series data at discrete time $t$.
-Although the above expression applies to the more widely known \emph{autoregressive moving average} (ARMA) \cite{TimeScience} models with $p'$ and $q$ being the orders of the autoregressive (AR) and moving average (MA) terms, here we also account for the fact that non-stationary effects are present in our data and, therefore, a differencing step needs to be applied to the data prior to fitting the model.
+Although the above expression applies to the more widely known \emph{autoregressive moving average} (ARMA) [@TimeScience] models with $p'$ and $q$ being the orders of the autoregressive (AR) and moving average (MA) terms, here we also account for the fact that non-stationary effects are present in our data and, therefore, a differencing step needs to be applied to the data prior to fitting the model.
 The order of the differencing step depends on the multiplicity of the unit root.
 Using the lag operator notation, $L^i[Y_t] := Y_{t-i}$, the times series model can be written as

 \begin{equation}